Big Powderhorn Ski Resort is a ski area located in the state of Michigan in USA. The resort is in the town of Ironwood, MI.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Skiable Terrain by Difficulty Level

-Big Powderhorn has 253 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Big Powderhorn is mostly a beginner-friendly ski area, with about 27% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 73%.
+Big Powderhorn has 253 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Big Powderhorn is a beginner-friendly ski area, with about 27% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 73%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

 Is Big Powderhorn Ski Resort good for beginners?

 Big Powderhorn can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 73% of its trails rated at or above intermediate.